difio/blog/source/_posts/2013-10-22-introducing-amber-travis-and-beaker-difios-new-subscription-plans.markdown

 Today [Difio](http://www.dif.io) is pleased to announce our new subscription plans - *Amber*, *Travis* and *Beaker*.

-Starting today all [upgrade analytics](http://www.dif.io/analytics/) will be accessible to everyone with a cut-off based on the package release date.
+Effective immediately all [upgrade analytics](http://www.dif.io/analytics/) will be accessible to everyone with a cut-off based on the package release date.
 If you upgrade your apps frequently this will keep bugs away and not cost you a dime.
 On the other hand the older the packages you use, the more you will have